withbelay/style/Style/Frontend/index.md

 ### [useState](https://reactjs.org/docs/hooks-state.html)

-You may be thinking, 'if all of our components are functions, how is information preserved beteween function calls?'.
+You may be thinking, 'if all of our components are functions, how is information preserved between function calls?'.
 The answer is state.
 Redux Toolkit allows us to manage state independently of our components, and lets us interact with the state via a single mutable reference (which is `state`, that thing passed to every reducer and selector), and that seems all fine but what if we need something outside of that system, say to store a unique error message or loading state in only one specific component?
 It doesn't make sense to add something to redux unless multiple parts of the application depend on that state, so if we want a component to be stateful without Redux Toolkit, we need `useState`.

 ```jsx
 // The state example from the docs